CTEV (Congenital Talipes Equino Varus) Treatment

 We can’t prevent the occurrence of ctev because it occurs because of unknown reasons and some time by genetic issues.

-Complications of Clubfoot:
+Complication of Clubfoot:

 CTEV, as per say don’t cause crate any trouble except a progressive increase in deformity if not managed initially.
 If not managed, then the child will learn to stand and walk with a deformed foot.
 With an increase in age and weight, foot deformity can progress to extent that child can have pain, abnormal walking pattern, and shoe wear and tear